A motivic integral $p$-adic cohomology

-The key technical point of the proof of Theorem \ref{thm:intro-crys-S} is the transfer structure that is needed in order to exploit \cite[Theorem 8.2.16]{BPO}.
+The canonical map $R\Gamma_p(X)\to R\Gamma_{\rm crys}(X)$ is induced by the $\A^1$-localization functor $M(X,\triv)\to \omega^*M^{\A^1}(X)$, and the canonical factorization through $R\Gamma_{\rm crys}(\ol{X},\partial X)$ as in Theorem \ref{thm:man-intro-absolute} is induced by the factorization The key technical point of the proof of Theorem \ref{thm:intro-crys-S} is the transfer structure that is needed in order to exploit \cite[Theorem 8.2.16]{BPO}.
 This will follow from a comparison with the sheaf with transfers $\Log(W_m\Omega^n)$, where the functor $\Log$ was constructed in \cite{shujilog} for the reciprocity sheaves of \cite{KSY}: the proof will follow from a comparison of two Gysin sequences, after some general properties on $\bcube$-invariant $\dNis$-sheaves which generalize the work of Morel \cite{Morel} on $\A^1$-invariant sheaves.